GoogleDownload/Habibi/README.md

 # Habibi
-Discord Bot, a bot that loves you.
+A Discord Bot that loves you.